OpenDataforWeb3/Resources/CONTRIBUTING.md

 3. Make your changes.
    - [Getting started with Visual Studio Code](https://code.visualstudio.com/docs/introvideos/basics) will guide you through setting up VSC.

-## Commit your update
+## Then commit your update

 - Commit and push the changes once you are happy with them using an informative message.
-Always add the issue # into the description field as `#<number>`, e.g. the issue number is 32, so add `#32` in the description field.
 An issue is optional for a PR, but recommended.
 The description field is also optional.
+If there is an issue, always  add the issue # into either the summary or description field as `#<number>`, e.g. the issue number is 32, so add `#32`.
 - We use repository branch protection rules that require ODC repositories only allow Pull Requests (PR), so Github Desktop will prompt you to create a PR.

 ## Pull Request

 - Don't forget to [link the PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/) if one is available.
 Once you submit your PR, a ODC member will review your work.
 We may ask questions or request additional information.
+- `NOTE:` We want work in progress to be updated on the remote (origin) repository at least once day.
+That way we know you are still working on the changes.
+Just in case you go offile for awhile, someone else can pick up where you left off.
+If you are still working on your change, but are not ready for a review, add a comment to the PR saying something like `I am still working on this, but I am sharing as I am going offline for the day`.
-- We may ask for changes to be made before a PR can be merged using pull request comments.
+- When you are ready for a review, we may ask for changes to be made before a PR can be merged using pull request comments.
 You can apply suggested changes directly through the UI or locally.
 Remember to push your local changes again!
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

 ## Your PR is merged!